glyphr-studio/Glyphr-Studio-1/README.txt

-	Welcome to GLYPHR
+	Welcome to GLYPHR STUDIO

-	Public facing stuff can be found at glyphrstudio.com
+	Public facing stuff can be found at www.glyphrstudio.com

 	The point of this project is to create a web-based font editor.
 	The one main problem?
 I'm not a developer, just an interaction